A chance to hear the latest on employment, property, corporate and restructuring and insolvency and to ask questions and share your opinions.

 Make an enquiry

-As the impact of COVID-19 is rising daily, attention is turning to force majeure clauses.
+As the impact of COVID-19 rose, attention turned to force majeure clauses.

 Can these clauses be relied upon to excuse parties from performing their contractual obligations?